 Now, we’re bringing our experience using ML to move the bottom line to our enterprise clients.
 Our management solution actively monitors thousands of devices in data centers, potentially saving businesses millions of dollars each year.

-Find out how we’re shaping intelligence on our smart factory floors here.
+Our case study explores how we’re shaping intelligence on our smart factory floors here.

 Suraj Rao is Senior Director, Data Science, and Head of the Digital Analytics Office at Western Digital.